ai4os/ai4-docs/source/help/faq.rst

 ℹ️ How can I cite the AI4EOSC project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to cite the AI4EOSC project or the AI4OS stack, please consider citing the following paper:
+If you need to cite the AI4EOSC project or platform, please consider citing the following paper:

    I. Heredia, Á.L.
 García, F.A.
 Gómez et al., AI4EOSC: A federated cloud platform for Artificial Intelligence in scientific research, *Future Generation Computer Systems* (2026), doi: https://doi.org/10.1016/j.future.2026.108672.